top of page

 • Rim:

-front: KD Rims, 6061-T6 alloy (made in Taiwan), 28 straight round spokes, Bitex hubs w/sealed bearings (made in Taiwan)
+Front: KD Rims, 6061-T6 alloy (manufactured in Taiwan), featuring 28 straight round spokes and Bitex hubs with sealed bearings (also made in Taiwan)

-rear: Mountain Sport rims, alloy, 28 aero spokes, Shimano Deore hubs
+Rear: Mountain Sport rims, alloy, equipped with 28 aero spokes and Shimano Deore hubs.

 • Tire & Tube: